Rayyr/my_portfolio/README.md

 ### 🚀 Deployment
-It is deplyed using Vercel tool
+It is deplyed using Vercel tool,the repo is connected with Vercel so it is automated deplyment only push your changes !

 <p align="center">Made with 💛 by <b>Raya Khasati</b></p>